martinohmann/hcl-rs/README.md

 ## License

-The source code of hcl is released under the MIT License.
+The source code of hcl-rs is released under the MIT License.
 See the bundled LICENSE file for details.